Brazil's Lula to meet Biden on Friday at White House

 Lula's meeting with Biden represents a show of support for Brazil's democratic institutions, which came under stress with Bolsonaro's refusal to concede defeat in the October election and the storming of government buildings by his supporters on Jan.
 8, one week after the presidential inauguration.

+A U.S. official with knowledge of the situation said the U.S. government had been led to believe by interlocutors that Bolsonaro would return to Brazil after carnival in the country, which ends on Feb 22.
+The official did not expect Lula to bring up his predecessor in the meeting with Biden.

+Brazilian officials declined to comment on Bolsonaro's travel and said it was a matter for U.S. immigration authorities.

-(Reporting by Anthony Boadle in Brasilia and Andrea Shalal in Washington; Editing by Brad Haynes and Jonathan Oatis)
+(Reporting by Anthony Boadle in Brasilia and Andrea Shalal in Washington; Editing by Brad Haynes, Jonathan Oatis and Diane Craft)

 ((anthony.boadle@thomsonreuters.com; +55 61 98204-1110 ; Reuters Messaging: https://twitter.com/anthonyboadle))